MMI in Dominican Republic

 Through our one and two week projects many have been trained by our faithful leaders Drs.
 Teo Beato and Frida Luna, carrying our mission to many of the other countries where MMI is located today.
 Our vision for the future is that the work will not only continue to serve the poor in the DR, but also serve as a bridge for volunteers and leaders to ultimately serve those in need in other locations.

-Dajabón is the capital city of the Dajabón province in the Dominican Republic, located on the border with Haiti.
-Dajabón is located on the Dajabón River.
-It is a market town with a population of about 40,000, north of the Cordillera Central mountain range.
-The city was initially founded between 1771 and 1776 but was soon after abandoned during the War of Independence.
+Dajabón is the capital city of the Dajabón province in the Dominican Republic.
+Dajabón is located on the Dajabón River on the border with Haiti.
+It is a market town with a population of about 40,000.
+The city was initially founded between 1771 and 1776, but was soon after abandoned during the War of Independence.
 It was settled again shortly after the Restoration War in 1865.

-* Project Description: At the clinic site we provide medical consults and screen surgical patients and refer them to the hospital where we’re doing surgical procedures, dentistry, integrated health education and optometry.
+* Project Description: At the clinic site, the teams provide medical consults and screenings for surgical patients.
+Patients are referred to the hospital for surgical procedures, dentistry, integrated health education, and optometry.
 All services provide opportunities for team members to sensitively demonstrate and share their faith in partnership with local believers.
-In the local Hospital we provide the surgical services according to the different volunteer’s specialty.
-The promotion of project services is done through the local Churches, hospital staff, local radio’s and TV’s channels.
+In the local Hospital, we provide the surgical services according to the different volunteer’s specialty.
+The promotion of project services is done through the local Churches, hospital staff, local radios, and channels.

 35m (115 ft)